uchicago-cs/cmsc22000/website/hw/hw4.rst

 - The before and after version of any lines of code you changed to fix the bug.

+**NOTE:** This is a particularly challenging bug.
+We will give partial credit if you describe how you attempted to track down the bug but, for full credit, you must actually fix the bug.

 Submitting your homework
 ------------------------